Guide for Authors

 Authors should guarantee that their submitted manuscript has not been published before and has not been submitted elsewhere for print or electronic publication consideration.
 Submission of a manuscript is taken to imply that all the named authors are aware that they are listed as coauthors, and they have agreed on the submitted version of the article.
 No change in the order of listed authors can be made without an agreement signed by all the authors.

-A completed form assigning copyright to Beijjing zhongke Journal Publishing Co.Ltd. must be returned to the VRIH when the article is accepted for publication.
+A completed form assigning copyright to Beijing zhongke Journal Publishing Co.Ltd. must be returned to the VRIH when the article is accepted for publication.
 The copyright covers the exclusive right to reproduce and distribute the article (in various languages), including offprints and reprints, translations, photographic reproductions, microform, electronic form (offline, online) or other reproductions of similar nature.
-The Copyright Transfer Statement is available at Beijjing Zhongke Journal Publishing Co.Ltd.
+The Copyright Transfer Statement is available at Beijing Zhongke Journal Publishing Co.Ltd.

 Virtual Reality & Intelligent Hardware Editorial Office

 This journal operates a single-blind review process.
 All contributions will be initially assessed by the editor for suitability for the journal.
 Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor's decision is final.
 More information on types of peer review.
 The referees' comments usually will be returned to the principal/corresponding author(s) in forty days.
 The peer review process is as follow:

 - All manuscripts would be first reviewed by editorial office.
 Any papers fail to meet the basic standard of the journal would be desk rejected for reasons like out of scope, ethic issues, high similarities, etc. Then, editorial office would reassign selected papers to editor-in-chief.